lkview/LayoutsPlusDoc/wiki-primary-layouts.md

 **DescLeading** — The leading of the product description in points.
 This can be a decimal number.
 (Default is 10.8)

 **MaxDescHeight** — This is the maximum height of the product description in inches.
 If the text wraps beyond this height, it will be truncated with the ellipsis (...).
-(Default is 2.0). *Special note:* A value of -1 disables truncation.
+(Default is 2.0). *Special note:* A value of *NoMax* disables truncation.